AnyChart/docs.anychart.com/Supported_Data_Formats.md

 <a href="./Working_with_Data/Using_Data_Sets">Using Data Sets</a>

 ###CSV
-CSV is the best solution then you need to minimize data size of input data.
+CSV is obviously the best solution when you need to minimize the size of data input, using it is as easy as any other way, but CSV also lacks flexibility that JS API way has.
 ```
-//create CSV string
+// create CSV string
 var csvString = '2009-02-05,6764.81\n' +
       '2009-02-07,7056.48\n' +
       '2009-02-18,7180.97\n' +